lasso-js/lasso/README.md

 </html>
 ```

-With the `production` option enabled, all of the resources are concatenated together, minified and fingerprinted–perfect for high performance web applications running in production.
+With the `--production` option enabled, all of the resources are concatenated together, minified and fingerprinted – perfect for high performance web applications running in production.

 The number of command line arguments can get unwieldy so it is better to split out configuration into a separate JSON file.
 Let's now create a configuration file and configure a few bundles to make things more interesting: